Princess Leia taught a generation of women they did not necessarily needed to be “rescued”

 Watch | Princess Leia’s Theme, Star Wars Episode IV: A New Hope

 While Carrie Fisher’s Princess Leia was sculpting a new sense of confidence in women, the 19-year-old Fisher at that time was as self-conscious as any adolescent girl would be.
 Unfortunately, Fisher was also self-deprecating.
-In her recent interview with NPR’s Terry Gross, Fisher confessed that while many teenage boys saw her as a sex symbol, she saw herself as a “giant fat face, like a sand dab, with features…and the horrible hair…and to put more hair on either side [hair buns] on a round face was going to make it look even wider.”
-What this anecdote revealed was that Fisher was an ordinary girl who was conscious of her physical appearance – something that societal pressure continues to successful ingrain in our minds.
+In her recent interview with NPR‘s Terry Gross, Fisher confessed that while many teenage boys saw her as a sex symbol, she saw herself as a “giant fat face, like a sand dab, with features…and the horrible hair…and to put more hair on either side [hair buns] on a round face was going to make it look even wider.”
+What this anecdote revealed was that Fisher was an ordinary girl who was conscious of her physical appearance – something that society continues to successfully ingrain in our minds.

 Princess Leia’s propensity to become a sex symbol was evident.
 It led George Lucas to dress Fisher in a quasi-metal bikini – an outfit that went on to achieve cult status.
 Bikinis were a characteristic trope in sci-fi/fantasy productions.
 Whether it was Jane Fonda wearing the ‘spacekini’ in Barbarella (1968) or Raquel Welch in the fur bikini in One Million Years (1966), the bikini pandered to the ultimate male fantasy.
 So, in Episode VI – Return of the Jedi, Princess Leia’s character was unclothed.
 And she had to look sexually appealing, flawless.
 The director therefore, was extremely careful of Fisher’s appearance.
 In the scene with Jabba the Hutt, Fisher was dictated to sit erect.
 “I couldn’t have lines on my sides, like little creases,” Fisher informed Gross.
 “No creases were allowed, so I had to sit very, very rigid straight.”

-However, while Princess Leia’s outfit (interestingly bridled by chains) conformed to the overarching desires of the male fantasy, her character refused to conform to the role of playing the damsel, or to the idea that only the men kill the bad guys.
+However, while Princess Leia’s outfit (interestingly bridled by chains) conformed to the overarching desires of the male fantasy, her character refused to conform to the role of playing the ‘damsel-in-distress’, or to the idea that only the men kill the bad guys.
 In the scene, it’s not Han Solo nor Luke Skywalker who chokes Jabba to death with the chain, but Leia herself.
-In that moment, Princess Leia overturns the image of a woman who is a slave, to that of a fearless warrior.
-She rejects the idea of pandering to male desires by killing its representation – i.e. Jabba, the slug who forces her to wear the bikini in the first place.
+In that moment, Princess Leia overturned the image of a woman who is a slave, to that of a fearless warrior.
+She rejected the idea of pandering to male desires by killing its representation – i.e. Jabba, the slug who forced her to wear the bikini in the first place.

 While on-screen Fisher embodied the feminine identity which was revolutionary and rebellious, off-screen she continued to instill hope and confidence in young women.
 Suffering from a mental illness which couldn’t be tamed by alcohol, Fisher unflinchingly spoke about her bipolar disorder.
 Every now and then she doled out inspirational nuggets to women.
 “Stay afraid, but do it anyway.
 What’s important is the action.
-You don’t have to wait to be confident”, she had said one, which motivated women to plunge into action.
+You don’t have to wait to be confident”, she had said once, which motivated women to plunge into action.
 But it was her crackling wit, deep-seated in feminism that conquered the hearts of many.

 Also read | RIP Carrie Fisher, the woman who could laugh through her pain: Her best quotes